 Study Program

-A Bachelor’s Degree in Journalism & Media Management trains students to become qualified journalists and media managers in just three years.
+A Bachelor’s degree in Journalism & Media Management trains students to become qualified journalists and media managers in just three years.
 It brings together application-oriented knowledge from the areas of print, TV and video, radio and audio as well as new media with approaches from journalism, media and communication science, as well as teaching legal basics and business skills.

 Highlights